 Both Reed and Parker agree it’s also worthwhile looking at foods which might improve your mood and decrease elements of stress.

 “Mood stimulating foods and anti-stress foods are always helpful, so for those, we would be looking at oily fishes with omega 3, and foods rich in vitamin E. One example is avocados, which actually used to be considered a testicular fruit, so there’s that as well!”
 Reed said.

 “A diet with enough carbohydrates is a must,” Parker added.
 “Our body can’t produce serotonin (the hormone that puts us in a good mood) without them.
 So say goodbye to the low-carb diets and enjoy a date night with pasta and meatballs à la ‘Lady and the Tramp’.”

 Now, while the term ‘cruciferous vegetables’ might not exactly get your heart racing, Reed says the unsexy name can actually have some pretty sexy qualities.

 “Cruciferous vegetables include things like broccoli, cauliflower and brussel sprouts, and can assist in decreasing excessive estrogen in both females and males,” Reed said.
 “All of these very really great hormone balancers.

-Finally, though Reed states you’re better off embracing these ingredients as part of your regular diet, she also says there are some quick-fixes you can try if you really want to give yourself a boost.
+Finally, you’re better off embracing these ingredients as part of your regular diet, there are some quick-fixes you can try if you really want to give yourself a boost.

 “Chocolate has been proven to improve the mood.
 It promotes blood flow, especially to the sexual organs, so that can make you feel a bit more randy,” Reed said.
 “Also foods like your chilli peppers.
 They contain the ingredient capsaicinm, which results in that feeling of hotness, the increase in metabolism, flushing and increased blood flow.”